Black Magic (Eminem song)

 "Black Magic" is a song by American rapper Eminem from the deluxe edition of his eleventh studio album Music to Be Murdered By.
-It was released as the album's second track on December 18, 2020 via Shady Records along with the rest of Music to Be Murdered By: Side B (Deluxe Edition).
-Written by Eminem, Skylar Grey, Jayson DeZuzio, Elliott Taylor and Luis Resto, it was produced by Grey and DeZuzio with additional production from Eminem.
-The song features vocals by American singer and Em's frequent collaborator Skylar Grey, marking their ninth song together following 2011 "I Need a Doctor", 2012 "Our House" and "C'mon Let Me Ride", 2013 "Asshole", 2014 "Twisted", 2016 "Kill for You", 2017 "Tragic Endings", and 2020 "Leaving Heaven".
+It was released as the album's second track on December 18, 2020, via Shady Records along with the rest of Music to Be Murdered By – Side B. Written by Eminem, Skylar Grey, Jayson DeZuzio, Elliott Taylor and Luis Resto, it was produced by Grey and DeZuzio with additional production from Eminem.
+The song features vocals by American singer and frequent collaborator Skylar Grey.

 The song debuted at number 100 on the UK Singles Chart and number 20 on the UK R&B Singles Chart.
+It was released as a single in Italy on December 25, 2020, through Universal.